-Respondents highlighted the huge importance to carry out the foreseen review and revision of the Regulation to assess if it has achieved its purpose as a policy measure (foreseen for 2024 according to the Regulation).
+Respondents highlighted the urgent need to carry out the overdue review and revision of the Regulation to assess if it has achieved its purpose as a policy measure (originally foreseen for 2024 according to the Regulation).
 Waiting for another 5-year-period (until 2029) would be too late.
-I It was confirmed that uncertainties and shortcomings are already evident and should be fixed now to stop further transfer of manufacturing capacities outside of the EU.
-Some respondents also stressed that the review should be conducted objectively, limiting external influences, which have already affected a Regulation that started with the best intentions but ended being hardly usable.
+It was confirmed that uncertainties and shortcomings are already evident and should be fixed now to stop further transfer of manufacturing capacities outside of the EU.
+The 2025 survey confirms that the uncertainties, unnecessary burdens, and shortcomings of the current SPC Waiver framework continue to place EU-based manufacturers at a competitive disadvantage, making it more difficult to retain and attract manufacturing activity within the EU..